 - In some cases the full name is a spoiler, see the chapter on instances above for some ways to handle that.

 - Original name

 - The actual name of the character, in the case it is not officially in the Latin alphabet.
+In the vast majority of cases, this name will come from the text of the first VN release in its original language.
 Leave empty if it's the same as the "Name (romaji)".
 If possible, try to include a space between the given name and the surname.

-- Other names this character is known by, such as nick names used by other characters within the story.
+- Other names this character is known by, such as nick names used by other characters within the story, or names appearing in the supplemental sources provided by the developer.
 Since this field does not have any option to hide spoilers, you shouldn't include spoilery names here.
 It is possible to mention such aliases with a [spoiler] tag in the description.

 - A short description of the character.
 While it is advised to keep the spoilers to a minimum, you can use the usual formatting codes such as [spoiler] to include spoilers while hiding them by default.
 When using a description from external sources, check out the general editing guidelines for quoting rules.